singularityhub/sregistry/docs/_docs/install/settings.md

 ## API

 Take a look in [settings/api.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/api.py) to configure your restful API.

-You can uncomment the first block to require authentication:
+For instance, you add this `local.py` to require authentication:

 ```python
   'DEFAULT_PERMISSION_CLASSES': (